 The Upper Town sits dramatically on Cape Diamond, a high cliff overlooking the St. Lawrence River.
 Here you’ll find the iconic Château Frontenac, often called the most photographed hotel in the world.
 Though it looks like a medieval castle, it was actually built in the 1890s for wealthy travelers arriving by train.

-Just outside the city, Montmorency Falls creates a spectacular natural display as water plunges 83 meters down—30 meters higher than Niagara Falls.
-A suspension bridge spans the top of the falls, giving visitors a thrilling view straight down the cascading water.
+Just outside the city, Montmorency Falls drops 83 meters down, 30 meters higher than Niagara Falls.
+A suspension bridge spans the top.
+You’ll get a view straight down the cascading water, which can feel thrilling or terrifying depending on your comfort with heights.

 Atlantic Canada’s Coastal Wonders